Four-try Scotland take bonus point win against Italy - RFI

 Italy nudged back into the lead when Scotland went offside under pressure and Garbisi banged over another three-pointer but it was the Scots, who beat Italy 17-0 in the Six Nations earlier in the year, who finished the stronger.

-Lock Cummings ploughed over from close range to give them the lead before Turner completed with win with the Scots' fourth try three minutes from time.
+Lock Cummings ploughed over from close range to give them the lead before Turner completed the win with the Scots' fourth try three minutes from time.

 © 2020 AFP